 Follow These Instructions to Ensure Your Pet’s Recovery

+If there is a concern outside of our business hours, please reach out to your regular veterinarian.
 If your pet is experiencing an emergency, contact your regular veterinarian or any of the following 24-hour emergency hospitals:

 - VCA Shoreline Veterinary Referral and Emergency Center (Shelton) 203-929-8600